osklil/rdpvnclaunch/README.markdown

   along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 rdpvnclaunch may contain code from Gnulib
 <http://www.gnu.org/software/gnulib/>.
-Such code is licensed under
+Such code is licensed under the
-the terms of the GNU Lesser General Public License:
+terms of the GNU Lesser General Public License.

+Gnulib is opyright (C) Free Software Foundation, Inc.

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published